Johnny221B/OSCAR/README.md

 ## Citing

-If you find this repository useful, please cite:
+If you find this repository useful, please consider to cite:

 ```
 @misc{wu2025oscarorthogonalstochasticcontrol,